Last Updated on April 6, 2023 by Audrey Scott

-While we lived in Prague, we were simultaneously awed by its beauty and frustrated by the rapacious tourism development that had swamped its old town.
-Recently, I've read a few blog posts from travelers disappointed by their visits to Prague because of the city's crowds and tourist schlock.
+While we lived in Prague for over five years, we were simultaneously awed by its beauty and frustrated by the rapacious tourism development that had swamped its old town.
+More recently, I've heard from travelers disappointed by their visits to Prague because of the city's crowds and tourist schlock.

 Many moons ago, during our first month living in Prague, I remember exiting Charles University after a Czech language class and looking up at a night-lit Prague Castle and thinking, “My God, do I actually live here?“

 Even after five years of living in Prague, I could still turn a corner, catch the right light and get that feeling.
 Prague is a Bucket List and “Top 10 Romantic Cities” favorite — for good reason.
 But frankly, there's also a lot of touristy crap that can leave a casual visitor tourist-worn.

 During my last visit to Prague, I played tourist for a day and forced myself to walk through through its main tourist artery — from the Prague Castle, over the Charles Bridge, down Karlova Street, through Old Town, up to the top of Wenceslas Square.
 Maybe it had improved since we lived there?

 But all is not lost.
 Here are some ideas on how to minimize the tourist schlock, what to do to replace it with, local neighborhoods to explore, Czech beers to try and where to eat in Prague at the end of the day.